 So, do I still value full-time coaching?
 Yes.
-I think that teams need leaders of the type that Gil Broza describes in his upcoming book, The Human Side of Agile.
-I think that companies need help cultivating those leaders, and that at a result, full-time coaching needs to include an explicit mandate to coach would-be leaders.
-When I coach a team for a few months, I expect to show them some tricks, give them feedback about their behavior, point them towards useful resources (like books, articles, training), and inspire at least one person to act in the role of servant leader.
+I think that teams need leaders of the type that Gil Broza describes in his book, The Human Side of Agile.
+I think that companies need help cultivating those leaders, and that as a result, full-time coaching needs to include an explicit mandate to coach would-be leaders in order to be effective.
+When I coach a team for a few months, I expect to show them some tricks, give them feedback about their behavior, point them towards useful resources (like books, articles, training), and inspire at least one person to act in the role of emerging servant leader.
 Most clients do not talk to me about this last point, and I see it as a mistake every time.

 When I agree to coach a team for any significant length of time, I expect to work with the client to develop a strategy to deal with this issue.
 Not doing so wastes money, time, and effort, and given what we coaches typically charge, I want my clients to get the most out of their time with me.
 Just because I show your people 50 tricks doesn’t mean that they can use 50 tricks after I leave.
 We have to do much more than that to make any coaching engagement a success.